yanghuafang/anti-android-virus/README.md

 parsers than `-O0`, and `assert()` is compiled out, so a Debug-only suite never executes the code that ships.

+`lint.yml` runs `scripts/format.sh` and `scripts/tidy.sh`.
+They are a separate
+workflow because cadence and blast radius are what a workflow boundary should
+follow: both answer in about a minute, depend on nothing about the host, and fail in a way that is fixed without reading a build log — so a stray space reads as "Lint failed" rather than as one red cell among a dozen build legs.

-Every step is a preset, so a red job reproduces locally with the one command it ran — `ctest --preset release` — rather than by transcribing flags out of a workflow file.
+Every step is a preset or a script, so a red job reproduces locally with the one command it ran — `ctest --preset release`, `scripts/format.sh` — rather than by transcribing flags out of a workflow file.

 ## Project layout